Microsoft easily beats the street as its cloud run rate passes $20B a year early

 The actual numbers the company reported today were $24.5 billion in GAAP revenue and $0.84 in non-GAAP earnings per share.
 In the year-ago-quarter, Microsoft reported earnings per share of $0.76 on revenue of $22.33 billion.

 Ahead of today’s earnings, Microsoft’s stock hit record highs.
-The stock is up a bit in after-hours trading now, though it hasn’t moved much.
+The stock is up just 2 percent in after-hours trading now.

 As in previous quarters, the numbers most of us pundits are going to focus on revolve around Microsoft’s cloud efforts.
 Here, the company reported revenues of 6.9 billion for its Intelligent Cloud business units, which include server products and cloud services.